ruthvik-mt/InboxFlow/README.md

 ## Project Overview

-OneBox is a modern email management platform that aggregates multiple email accounts into a single intelligent inbox.
+InboxFlow is a modern email management platform that aggregates multiple email accounts into a single intelligent inbox.
 Built with React, Node.js, Elasticsearch and AI, it provides real-time synchronization, smart categorization and powerful search capabilities.

 ---